stormasm/python-examples/pandas/Readme.md

 stock symbols are always indexes or rows because you may want to display 100 symbols and having the symbols in columns makes no sense.

 the series or column is {cashflow, mcap} etc where each column can be a different datatype.
 So you can have strings in one column, ints in another, and floats in another.
+The key point is that for each column the datatype is the same.

 ### Pandas Tutorial